Sourdough bread

 🧠 Lowering Impact Tip

-Limit portion size and pair with protein and healthy fats.
+Limit portion size and pair with protein and healthy fats to slow down digestion.

 🤔 FAQs about Sourdough bread

-Can I include sourdough bread occasionally in a low-carb diet?
+Can I still enjoy bread on a low-carb diet?